Home » Recipe Index » Side Dishes

 • Peel and chop sweet potatoes into ¾ inch cubes.
 Set them aside.

-• Place butter, brown sugar, white sugar, ground cinnamon, ground nutmeg, salt, and orange juice and cook it over low heat until the sugar has dissolved.
+• Place the butter, brown sugar, white sugar, ground cinnamon, ground nutmeg, salt, and orange juice in a medium pot and cook it over low heat until the sugar has dissolved.

-• Incorporate cubes of sweet potatoes and stir to coat.
-Cover with a lid and cover over medium heat for 15 -20 minutes or until potatoes are fork-tender.
+• Incorporate the sweet potatoes and stir them to coat.
+Cover it with a lid and cook over medium heat for 15 -20 minutes or until potatoes are fork-tender.
 Cooking them with the lid on will create a liquid caramel that coats the potatoes.
-If you prefer a thicker caramel, you can cook them uncovered for an additional 5 minutes to reduce the liquid.
+For a thicker sauce, cook them uncovered for an additional 5 minutes to reduce the liquid.

 • Once the sweet potatoes are cooked, transfer them to a serving dish and serve them warm.